Hi There! 😄

 Hey Yash, What does Python have to do with HFT, and why can't I use it?
 Glad you asked! 😆

 Python is a high-level programming language with its tradeoffs; for the benefit of making it easy and understandable for everyone, compromises on speed/efficiency/memory use have been made.
 Some specific reasons:

 With HFT, you will be dealing with terabytes of data as you collect every tick; with Python, it's complicated to manage memory.

 Python also takes a beating when it comes to latency and speed; if any other trader out there can calculate those numbers faster than you, you are out of luck!
 For latency-sensitive strategies, large enterprises like Goldman Sachs/ JP Morgan would go for

-On a side note, an article by the Financial Times from 2013 telling you how every Millisecond counts for HFT focused firms.
+On a side note, an article by the Financial Times from 2013 tells you how every Millisecond counts for HFT-focused firms.
 Click here to read.

 To end this article, if you are an average retail investor who is planning to build strategies that depend on milliseconds of data, I highly doubt you will be able to pull it off without a significant amount of cost.
 If you can spend that amount of money, you are not an average retail investor. 🙂

-Do let me know in the comments what you think of this article and if you had like me to cover any other points.
+Do let me know in the comments what you think of this article and if you would like me to cover any other points.
 All constructive criticism is welcome. 😎

 If you liked this article, consider buying me a coffee ☕ by clicking here or the button below.